Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

 \subsubsection{Model-free Reinforcement Learning}

-Model-free Reinforcement learning algorithms are a classical branch developed in recent decades in which the agent interacts directly with the environment.
-In model-free settings, policy gradient, Q-learning and hybrid algorithms are widely used in the financial market.\\ \\ \textbf{Policy Gradient.} The RL aims to maximize the expected return.
-One direct way is is maximizing the object function $J(\pi_\theta)= E_{\tau\sim\pi_\theta}[R(\tau)]$. $\nabla J(\pi_\theta)$, which is called policy gradient.
-By using the Log-Derivative Trick, the gradient can be transformed into
+Model-free RL algorithms are a well-established branch developed in recent decades where the agent interacts directly with the environment.
+In model-free settings, policy gradient, Q-learning, and hybrid algorithms are widely used in the financial market.

+\textbf{Policy Gradient.} The RL aims to maximize the expected return.
+One direct way is to maximize the objective function $J(\pi_\theta)= E_{\tau\sim\pi_\theta}[R(\tau)]$.
+The gradient of this function, known as $\nabla J(\pi_\theta)$, is called the policy gradient.
+By using the Log-Derivative Trick, the gradient can be transformed into:

-REINFORCE algorithm \citep{williams1992simple} is the basic policy gradient algorithm.
-Advantage Actor-Critic (A2C) \citep{mnih2016asynchronous} algorithm improves the REINFORCE by adding a baseline to reduce the variance and a critic to estimate the state values, which can evaluate the action token.
-To improve the efficiency of A2C, Asynchronous Advantage Actor-Critic (A3C) \citep{mnih2016asynchronous} was proposed by using muti-agent to train the actor-critic network Asynchronously.
-Trust Region Policy Optimization (TRPO) \citep{schulman2015trust} and Proximal Policy Optimization Algorithms (PPO) \citep{schulman2017proximal} set constraints KL-Divergence and clip respectively on how much difference between old policy and new policy and take the biggest improvement step under the constraints.
+The REINFORCE algorithm \citep{williams1992simple} is the basic policy gradient algorithm.
+The Advantage Actor-Critic (A2C) \citep{mnih2016asynchronous} algorithm improves REINFORCE by adding a baseline to reduce the variance and a critic to estimate the state values, which can evaluate the action token.
+To improve the efficiency of A2C, the Asynchronous Advantage Actor-Critic (A3C) \citep{mnih2016asynchronous} algorithm was proposed, which uses multiple agents to train the actor-critic network asynchronously.
+The Trust Region Policy Optimization (TRPO) \citep{schulman2015trust} and Proximal Policy Optimization Algorithms (PPO) \citep{schulman2017proximal} set constraints on the KL-Divergence and clip, respectively, on how much difference there is between the old policy and the new policy and take the biggest improvement step under these constraints.